 Featured EventsFull Calendar

 VILLAGE CHURCH NIGHT AT SPORTING KC - Join the Village Church group going to the Sporting KC Soccer Game on Sunday, Oct.
 26, for a 7:30 p.m. game time.
 Tickets are $35 a person and include admission to the game and bus transportation to and from Sporting Park.
 We’ll leave promptly at 5:30 p.m. from the south parking lot of the church to head out to the game.
-We have 54 tickets to sell on first come basis.
-Contact Cindy Wilcox at email@example.com or call 913-671-2331 to reserve tickets.
-Limit of four tickets per person.
-Click here for the event flyer.
+Tickets are on a first come basis.
+Contact Stacy at 913-671-2334 or email@example.com to reserve your seat.

 It is our church family's purpose and privilege to reach out beyond our walls with our time, talents, and resources.
 Explore Your Possibilities